Summary

 Partners

-Heartland Alliance, Hispanic Federation, Love without Boundaries, Operation Blessings
+Common Man for Ukraine, Heartland Alliance International (Marjorie Kovler Center) , Hispanic Federation, Love without Boundaries, Operation Blessings

 Empowering Turkey and Ukraine with Solar Light and Power